mosrahmani/eivanpay-monitoring/README.md

 ## 📊 Access URLs

-**All services are accessible via Nginx with SSL and Basic Authentication:**
+**All services are accessible via Traefik reverse proxy with SSL/TLS:**

 - **Grafana**: `https://your-domain.com/grafana/`
 - **Prometheus**: `https://your-domain.com/prometheus/`
 - **Alertmanager**: `https://your-domain.com/alertmanager/`

-**Note**: Service ports are not publicly accessible and can only be accessed via Nginx.
+**Note**: Service ports are not publicly accessible and can only be accessed via Traefik.
+Authentication and SSL/TLS are handled by Traefik middleware.

 ## 🔒 Security